 B.Soc.Sc.
 (Ottawa), LL.B.
 (Toronto), LL.M. and J.S.D.
 (Columbia)

-Valerie Oosterveld is an Associate Professor at Western Law.
+Valerie Oosterveld is a Professor at Western Law.
 Her research and writing focus on gender issues within international criminal justice, including on the concept of gender in international criminal law and the interpretation of sexual and gender-based crimes by international criminal courts and tribunals.
 Professor Oosterveld is a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists, and was awarded Western University’s Faculty Scholar designation from 2017-2019.
 She is also a member of the Canadian Partnership for International Justice, funded by the Social Sciences and Humanities Research Council of Canada.
 She is the Associate Director of Western University’s Centre for Transitional Justice and Post-Conflict Reconstruction.
 She served as an Associate Dean at Western Law from 2014-2018.

 Before joining the Faculty of Law in 2005, Valerie served in the Legal Affairs Bureau of Canada’s Department of Foreign Affairs and International Trade.
 In this role, she provided legal advice on international criminal accountability for genocide, crimes against humanity and war crimes, especially with respect to the International Criminal Court (ICC), the International Criminal Tribunals for the Former Yugoslavia and Rwanda and the Special Court for Sierra Leone.
 She served on the Canadian delegation to various ICC-related negotiations, including the Assembly of States Parties.